Innova-software-team/robolynk_cloud/orders-server/developers.md

 # Orders Server
 This server combines the restaurants, carts, and orders services into a single server.
+Each of these should have their own path prefix (e.g. /restaurants), services, controllers, and repositories.

 ## Tips
 - This server will depend on other services, so during development, you should use ```docker compose up``` in the main